abhilashjp/lookupapp/docs/country/tax-id-number/turkiye.md

 **Control Number**: Check-digit of 9 characters consisting of Alpha Group Code and Sequence Number

+## Vergi Kimlik Numarası

+"Vergi Kimlik Numarası" is Turkish for "Tax Identification Number".

+It is a unique number assigned by the Revenue Administration to individuals and entities for identification in tax-related affairs in Turkey.
+Some key points about Vergi Kimlik Numarası:

+- It consists of 10 digits - first digit is always 9 for companies, and starts with 1, 2, 3, 4 for individuals
+- Companies must register for a Vergi Kimlik Numarası within 30 days of incorporation
+- Required for paying taxes, on invoices, for government procedures like tenders etc
+- Displayed on tax returns, tax payment forms
+- Links a person or company to all their tax affairs and records with the Revenue Administration
+- Helps government track tax compliance

+So in essence, it serves a similar purpose as VAT registration numbers in Europe or Tax ID numbers in the USA - unique identification for tax administration purposes.

 ----
 **How [Lookuptax](https://lookuptax.com/) can help you ?**
 **Lookuptax VAT validation** revolutionizes VAT number validation with its robust platform, empowering businesses to seamlessly verify VAT numbers across over 100 countries.
 Our cutting-edge technology ensures accurate and efficient validation, reducing errors and enhancing compliance.